 The upside of the current situation is that now, I am building the concept of experiment by myself rather than just performing some tests.
 The new design will allow me to collect data in a real fluidized bed rather than the current fixed particle scheme.
 I am focusing on sedimentation as a starting point and I will be working to get 3D particle tracking data in the new facility.
 This is a much smaller reactor incorporating much smaller particles and that would make it more difficult for performing PIV.
 We are planning to do some particle tracking and then lunch Tomographic PIV in this setup.

-Flow of a fluid between rotating cylinders is called a Taylor-Couette flow.
+Flow of a fluid between rotating cylinders is called a Taylor-Couette flow if the inner cylinder velocity is beyond a known threshold.
 This type of reactor is being used in algae growth application in our labs in which air as a second fluid phase is injected from the bottom of the reactor containing water and algae.
 We are setting out to gather precise data of bubble shape and transport in such a flow regime.
 As a first step, we have experimented the oxygen mass transfer in our apparatus in order to have a measure of that parameter in algae growth improvement.

 Free and Forced Convection Heat Transfer